 Placement rates are based on the unduplicated graduates and their latest placement record for the academic year.
 The rates are calculated by the Technical College System of Georgia Data Center.
-The total placement rate is based on graduates employed in field, military, employed in related field, employed in field and continuing education, employed in unrelated field and continuing education, employed in field includes those employed in field, military, employed in related field, employed in field and continuing education, employed in related field and continuing education, employed in related field and continuing education, employed in related field and continuing education.
+The total placement rate is based on graduates employed in field, military, employed in related field, employed in field and continuing education, employed in related field and continuing education, employed in field includes those employed in field, military, employed in related field, employed in field and continuing education, employed in related field and continuing education, employed in related field and continuing education.